April 12, 2013 –

 Dobb’s performances can be seen on YouTube and he has hopes to play professional basketball for the Dallas Mavericks in the future.

 Brian Frejo (Pawnee/Seminole) is also a cultural activist and motivational speaker who is also in the area lending his support for the Bane Battle National Championship Tournament this weekend.
 He is speaking and performing, along with Dobbs, and plans to be at Haskell Indian Nations University this weekend.
-On February 14 he was on the reservation as a disc jockey for the 80s Family Prom event.
+On February 14 he was on the common land as a disc jockey for the 80s Family Prom event.
 Frejo has appeared in several movies like Last of the Mohicans.

 One of the major sponsors for the speaking engagements at the schools is a Prairie Band Potawatomi Nation IASAP Grant #2009-AC-BX-0006.